Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Introduction

 Secondly, the study aims to establish a lower bound on the decoherence length, which quantifies the spatial scale at which quantum coherence is effectively lost, marking the transition to classical behavior.
 Additionally, it examines the energy dependence of the decoherence parameter induced by quantum spacetime fluctuations.
 A key aspect of this analysis is to distinguish the effects of quantum spacetime from other environmental factors that contribute to neutrino decoherence \cite{ki}.
 This distinction deepens our understanding of neutrino oscillations in quantum environments and provides insight into the broader interplay between quantum gravity and neutrino physics.

-The remainder of this paper is structured as follows: Section II derives the Lindblad-type master equation within the framework of \(\kappa\)-Minkowski spacetime.
-In Sec.
-III, we analyze decoherence in three-flavor neutrino oscillations through the survival and transition probability amplitudes.
-Section IV investigates the energy dependence of the decoherence parameter due to the stochastic behavior associated with quantum spacetime, specifically \(\kappa\)-Minkowski.
-We also estimate the minimal coherence length of the oscillation using the cosmic neutrino background ($C\nu B$) within the framework of stochastic fluctuations in quantum spacetime.
-Lastly, Sec.
-V summarizes our conclusions.
+The remainder of this paper is structured as follows.
+Section II derives the Lindblad-type master equation generated by stochastic Planck-scale fluctuations in $\kappa$-Minkowski spacetime.
+In Sec.~III, we apply this framework to three-flavor neutrino oscillations and obtain analytic expressions for the corresponding survival and transition probabilities.
+Section IV examines the characteristic energy dependence of the decoherence parameter and evaluates the minimal coherence length implied by the inverse-power scaling at sub-eV energies, with the cosmic neutrino background serving as a natural infrared benchmark in this context.
+Finally, Sec.~V summarizes our main findings and outlines future directions.